shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 # Creating UI with TailwindCSS

-First, we will create the Navbar, which will contain a button to connect to the metamask wallet and show the current address from metamask.
+First, we will create the Navbar, which will contain a button to connect to the Metamask wallet and show the current address from Metamask.
 Create a file called `Navbar.tsx` in `components` directory.

 ```javascript
 import React from "react";